DovarFalcone/dovarfalcone.github.io/recipes/_posts/2023-01-12-Macaroni-Salad.md

 ## Instructions

-1. Cook the macaroni according to package directions.
+1. Cook the elbow macaroni according to the package directions.

-2. Drain and rinse under cold running water.
+2. Drain and rinse the cooked macaroni under cold running water.

-3. Combine the mayo, sour cream, pickle relish, salt, and pepper in a large bowl.
+3. In a large mixing bowl, combine the mayo, sour cream, sweet pickle relish, salt, and pepper.
+Mix well to make the dressing.

-4. Add macaroni, bell peppers, carrot and onion; toss to combine.
+4. Add the cooled macaroni, diced red and green bell peppers, diced carrot, and minced red onion to the bowl.

+5. Toss everything together with the dressing to ensure that all the ingredients are evenly coated.

-5. Cover and refrigerate until cold, at least 1 hour.
+6. Cover the bowl and refrigerate the macaroni salad for at least 1 hour to allow the flavors to meld together.

+7. Before serving, give the macaroni salad a final toss.

+{: .box-note}
-> Best served chilled
+**Note:** Best served chilled

 Enjoy!